How much life insurance do you need? The answer is different for everyone. It depends on your life, your investments and your monetary obligations.

 The future is impossible to predict, but life insurance asks that you do your very best to anticipate your loved ones’ every need.
 Think of the people in your life that you want to protect, then consider the income and expenses they would need to take care of if you were gone.

-We’ve compiled a checklist of a few common needs to consider when thinking about your life insurance coverage.
+We’ve compiled a checklist of a few common things to consider when thinking about your life insurance coverage needs.

-Of course, one of the principal purposes of your life insurance policy is to compensate for any loss of annual wages that you currently contribute to your household and ensure that your family is provided for.
+One of the principal purposes of having a life insurance policy is to compensate for any loss of annual wages that you currently contribute to your household and ensure that your family is provided for.
 In many cases, you may be the sole breadwinner for your family, or you might share this load with a spouse or significant other who could be thrust into financial strife without your assistance.

 To maintain your family’s standard of living and ensure their financial security, you need to scale your life insurance coverage to match your annual income.
 Naturally, doing this accurately means accounting for years of unpaid wages in advance.
-If you cannot purchase enough coverage to match this total, at least adjust your insurance to match your desired annual income needs.
-Lost wages may not be an expense in the traditional sense of the word, but neglecting to factor it in will certainly cost you sooner rather than later.
+If you cannot purchase enough coverage to match this total, adjust your insurance to match your desired annual income needs.

 Depending on your financial stability, your family might be facing a financial future entirely reliant on your life insurance coverage.
-This certainly won’t be the case for all though, and depending on the premium rates you are able to qualify for, you might wish to account for your other assets.
-If you have investments and other benefits at your disposal, then your expenses, by definition, would be at least somewhat reduced.
+This certainly won’t be the case for everyone, and depending on the premium rates you are able to qualify for, you might wish to account for your other assets and investments.

-By calculating the planned return of your asset portfolio, you may be able to save yourself the heartache of having to unnecessarily invest too much money in your life insurance policy.
-Sometimes, pumping too much money into your plan can itself be an overwhelming expense.
-So be sure that you don’t buy so much insurance that it begins to threaten your long-term livelihood.
+By calculating the planned return of your asset portfolio, you may be able to save yourself the heartache of unnecessarily investing too much money in your life insurance policy.
+Sometimes, pumping too much money into your plan can be an overwhelming expense.
+Be sure that you don’t buy so much insurance that it begins to threaten your long-term livelihood.